docker/mcp-registry/CONTRIBUTING.md

 Using the wizard it's the easiest way to create your `server.yaml`, you first need to provide a valid github repo, which the wizard will analyse to populate the server default values (you can overwrite them directly in the wizard if you need to).

-The wizard allows you to add EnvVars, Secrets and Volumes.
+The wizard allows you to add environment variables, secrets and volumes.

 #### 🚀 Generate folder and `server.yaml` using `task create`